adknudson/thesis/docs/030-methods.md

 ## Estimating predictive performance

 All models are wrong, but some are useful.
-This quote is from George Box, and it is a popular quote that statisticians like to throw around.
+This quote is from George Box [@box1976science], and it is a popular quote that statisticians like to throw around.
 All models are wrong because it is nearly impossible to account for the minutiae of every process that contributes to an observed phenomenon, and often trying to results in poorer performing models.
 Also it is never truly possible to prove that a model is correct.
 At best the scientific method can falsify certain hypotheses, but it cannot ever determine if a model is universally correct.
 That does not matter.
 What does matter is if the model is useful and can make accurate predictions.

 Why is predictive performance so important?
 Consider five points of data (figure \@ref(fig:ch030-Moving-Moose)).
 They have been simulated from some polynomial equation of degree less than five, but with no more information other than that, how can the best polynomial model be selected?